What’s my purpose in life?

 You become an adult when you realize you are the hero of your own story, and it’s up to you to make the right choices in life.

-But there’s also a really big problem with the question “What’s my life’s purpose?”
+There’s a dilemma with the question “What’s my life’s purpose?”

-The problem is that the question assumes you have one purpose in life, and that all you have to do is find that one thing that really matters, and then do that one thing, and then you’ll magically live happily ever after.
+The problem is that the question assumes you have one life purpose, and that all you have to do is find that one thing that really matters, and then do that one thing, and then you’ll magically live happily ever after.

 Life just doesn’t work that way.